platenspeler/ESP-1ch-Gateway-ver-2.0/ESP-sc-gway/README.md

 for production usage.

-Engine is originally based on code base of Single Channel gateway for RaspberryPI which is developed by Thomas Telkamp.
+Engine is originally based on code base of Single Channel gateway for RaspberryPI which was developed by Thomas Telkamp.
 Code was ported and extended to run on ESP 8266 mcu and provide RTC, Webserver and DNS services.
+Version 2.0 adds several enhancements, two-way traffic being the most important.

 Maintained by Maarten Westenberg (mw12554@hotmail.com)

 Features
 --------
 - listen on configurable frequency and spreading factor
-- SF7 to SF12.
+- SF7, SF8.
 SF7 is tested for downstream communication
 - status updates
+- PULL_DATA messages to server
-- can forward to two servers
+- It can forward messages to two servers
 - DNS support for server lookup
 - NTP Support for time sync with internet time servers
 - Webserver support (default port 8080)
+- .h header file for configuration

 Not (yet) supported:
 - PACKET_PUSH_ACK processing
 - SF7BW250 modulation
 - FSK modulation
-- downstream messages (tx)

 Dependencies
 ------------